dwheal01/interview/AristotileanChat/README.md

 3. **Tab 3**: After generating ideas, the AI analyzes potential biases in the user's thinking and suggests ideas that challenge those biases.
 Users can accept or reject biases, and add their own ideas directly in Tab 3 (displayed in blue).

+4. **Export/Import**:

-4. **Export**: Users can export their entire session (conversation, ideas, biases) as JSON via the Export button in the header.
+   - **Export**: Users can export their entire session (conversation, ideas, biases) as JSON via the Export/Import button in the header.
 Options include downloading as a file or copying to clipboard.
+   - **Import**: Users can import previously exported sessions to review past interactions.
+The Import button is always available, even before starting a new chat.

+5. **Onboarding & Help**:
+   - First-time users see an onboarding modal explaining how the system works
+   - An info icon (ℹ️) in the header provides access to help at any time
+   - The onboarding explains the system's purpose, workflow, and what kind of ideas to enter

 All AI responses use hybrid JSON markers embedded in markdown code blocks for structured data extraction while maintaining natural language flow.